• Home

 For the monthly subscriptions you decide to keep, be honest about how often you frequently use their service.
 If you’re not getting good use out of it, it’s another unnecessary expense.
 It’s time to say goodbye.

-I recommend you to have ONE ongoing subscription service if it’s something that you will use often.
+I recommend you to have two or three ongoing subscription service if it’s something that you will use often.
 For me, it’s Spotify.
 I’m an avid music lover (fun fact).
 Yours might be Netflix, Amazon Prime, or, even a gym membership.

 4) Taxis